Canadian Personal Finance Blog

 Sometimes the sure thing doesn’t pay out

-After switching off the Grey Cup (I stopped watching after the Alouettes vaunted defense gave up their 27th point), it dawned on me that no matter how it stacks up, in football, as in life, there is just no sure things.
-Every pundit that talks about the CFL (admittedly not a huge subset of sports writers) had the Alouettes victory parade already planned, and when I sat down to watch the game, I expected to see an annihilation of biblical proportions.
+After switching off the Grey Cup (I stopped watching after the Alouette’s vaunted defense gave up their 27th point).
+It dawned on me that no matter how it stacks up, in football, as in life, there are just no sure things.
+Every pundit that talked about the CFL (admittedly not a huge subset of sports writers) had the Alouettes victory parade already planned.
+When I sat down to watch the game, I expected to see an annihilation of biblical proportions.

-Evidently no one told the Roughriders from Saskatchewan (not to be confused with the hopefully soon to be resurrected Rough Riders from Ottawa) that they were supposed to roll over and die, and they decided to make it an exciting and close game (which luckily the Alouettes did finally win).
+Evidently, no one told the Roughriders from Saskatchewan (not to be confused with the hopefully soon-to-be-resurrected Rough Riders from Ottawa) that they were supposed to roll over and die.
+Saskatchewan decided to make it an exciting and close game (which, luckily, the Alouettes did finally win).

 Football and Financial Planning?

 What does this have to do with Financial Planning?
-First thing is, I didn’t have anything to write about before the game started, and you almost had a “Sorry, no post today, busy watching the Grey Cup”, but thanks to the closeness of the game, I had a story idea watching the game.
+First thing is, I didn’t have anything to write about before the game started,.
+There was almost a “Sorry, no post today, busy watching the Grey Cup”, but thanks to the closeness of the game, I had a story idea watching the game.

 Yes, the Alouettes did manage to pull the game out on the last play of the game, but the contest itself was much closer than expected, and it took a lot of luck for the Als to finally succeed (when they were supposed to win easily).

-Yes, I also had to rewrite this post, because I had it all done with 4:00 left in the game and I was sure the Als were going to lose, which also shows that even when you are sure something is going to happen, sometimes things change drastically very quickly (like the Als comeback).
+Yes, I also had to rewrite this post.
+I had it all done with 4:00 left in the game and I was sure the Als were losers.
+Even when you are sure something is going to happen, sometimes things change drastically very quickly (like the Als comeback).

 Remember, my only advice is, there are no sure things in life.